vectara/vectara-docs/www/docs/learn/select-ideal-indexing-api.md

 import CodeBlock from '@theme/CodeBlock';
 import {vars} from '@site/static/variables.json';
 import {Config} from '@site/docs/definitions.md';

+Vectara offers multiple data ingestion methods to accommodate different types of use cases.
+By choosing the appropriate ingestion method, users can efficiently index their data and leverage our advanced search capabilities.

+## Vectara Ingest: Sample Data Ingestion Framework

+Getting data into Vectara is simple using either our REST or gRPC APIs.
+We built a full sample ingestion framework ready to go with [Vectara Ingest](https://github.com/vectara/vectara-ingest), which includes preconfigured templates that enable you to pull data from many popular data sources such as websites and RSS feeds.

+## Indexing Methods

 Selecting the ideal Indexing API for your application can significantly impact the effectiveness of integrating Vectara’s search functionalities into your